HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Catalina A. Vallejos <cnvallej@uc.cl>’

-    The Title field should be in title case, current version then in title case:
-    ‘Bayesian Analysis of Single-Cell Sequencing data’
-    ‘Bayesian Analysis of Single-Cell Sequencing Data’

-    The Date field is not in ISO 8601 yyyy-mm-dd format.

-    This build time stamp is over a month old.
-    ```

 *   checking installed package size ...
 NOTE
     ```
       installed size is  7.3Mb
       sub-directories of 1Mb or more:
         data   1.8Mb
         libs   4.4Mb
-    ```

-*   checking DESCRIPTION meta-information ...
-NOTE
-    ```
-    Maintainer field differs from that derived from Authors@R
-      Maintainer: ‘Catalina A. Vallejos <cnvallej@uc.cl>’
-      Authors@R:  ‘Catalina Vallejos <cnvallej@uc.cl>’
     ```

 # BatchQC